How to do Stained Glass – Our 12 Week Experience

 My poinsettia was well worth the money I spent on the red glass and it now hangs in our living room, catching the light beautifully, while my husband’s bee on honeycomb display is a testament to his hard work and dedication.

 Ultimately, this course was brilliant and one of the most fulfilling and creative endeavors we’ve undertaken.
-So much so that we have already bought a grinder and tools, with a view to making more stained glass pieces..
+At two earthy people trying to live a simple, sustainable lifestyle, we’re always looking for ways to learn new skills and enhance our personal development.
+So much so that we have already bought a grinder and tools, with a view to making stained glass pieces we can sell at the various craft fairs we attend.